 Elevator music = The music you hear in the elevator/music you hear as you walk into the establishment (just throwing that out there).

 These licenses can range from a few hundred to several thousand dollars, depending on what’s negotiated.

 Of all licenses, the sync license is probably the most popular.
-It’s basically an agreement between licensee and the copyright owner.
+It’s basically an agreement between the licensee and the copyright owner.
 Sync licenses are most often used in TV/Film and video games, anything else media-related.

 How much can be made from sync fees?